KD-physics/RCPGenerator/README.md

   Creates a 4D hypersphere of diameter 1.5; remaining settings define periodicity only.

 > **Note:** After interpreting the spherical boundary, the code ignores any additional values in `--box` and `--walls` beyond those needed for the sphere (i.e. the remaining dims are purely periodic).
+Also I find that many times the program can struggle with cylindrical boundaries and maxes out the number of steps.
+However, the final packing is still quite close to rcp.

 ## Usage: MATLAB